 - Contingency arrangements for tourism operations after a severe environmental incident

 - Environmental assessment management

-The use of permits helps the Great Barrier Reef Marine Park Authority (GBRMPA) and the Queensland Parks and Wildlife Service (QPWS) ensure the conservation of the Great Barrier Reef’s state and Commonwealth Marine Parks.
+The use of permits helps the Great Barrier Reef Marine Park Authority (GBRMPA) and the Queensland Parks and Wildlife Service (QPWS) ensure the conservation and sustainable use of the Great Barrier Reef’s state and Commonwealth Marine Parks.

 Permits allow us to:

 - reduce impacts on high-use and sensitive areas

 - separate potentially conflicting activities

 - encourage responsible behaviour in all Marine Parks users